 Here’s a great source: Timber/lumber/paper private corporations have, literally, many thousands of acres of pretty nice country.
 They’re so often criticized by tree huggers that they often (good will gesture) have parking (and sometimes services) for RoVers.
 Most are in the northwest, but also in Texas and other southern states and, surprisingly, in places like Ohio (where RV parking is scarce and expensive).

 Hard-to-find (old) RV parts dealers can be good places.
-It’ll usually take at least a day to go through the junk yard and find stuff cheap that you really need.
-Also at some metal/electronic/etc., surplus/salvage places you can take a day or more to scrounge through all the piles of electric motors, pumps and all the other stuff they carry.
-Caution: Some of these aren’t safe at night because of location.
+It’ll usually take at least a day to go through the junkyard and find stuff cheap that you really need.
+Also at some metal/electronic/etc., surplus/salvage places you can take a day or more to scrounge through all the piles of electric motors, pumps, and all the other stuff they carry.
+Caution: Some of these aren’t safe at night because of the location.
 Use your smarts.

 Use Your Imagination!
 Here’s just one example that’s pretty extreme but makes the point: A friend used to overnight at radio and TV tower sites.
 Generally, nobody ever questioned him (they seldom check these things unless something goes wrong).
 When they did, he had the official FAA color charts that towers must comply with.
 He’d tell them he intended to contact the station and offer a bid for repainting, replacing lights, etc. Key point was that if they called him on it, he was prepared to do the job.
 (He’d once earned a living that way.)
 If you’re going to fake it, make sure you can back it up.